WatWowMap/ReactMap/README.md

 ## Additional Info
 - Webhook URL lat/lon Format: `https://www.yourMapUrl.com/@/:lat/:lon/:zoom`
 - Webhook URL ID Format: `https://www.yourMapUrl.com/id/:category/:id/:zoom`

+ID format works for Pokemon, Gyms, Raids, Pokestops, Quests, Invasions, Lures, and Nests.
+ID Format also opens the popup of the item with the matching ID, assuming that it matches the users' current filters.

-(ID format works for Pokemon, Gyms, Pokestops, and Nests) `:` indicates a variable and is not part of the final url.
+`:` indicates a variable and is not part of the final url.
+The category must be plural.

 - Adding new locales!
   - Add/Edit your locales JSON in the `/public/base-locales` folder